cosmos/cosmos-sdk/STABLE_RELEASES.md

 # Stable Releases

-*Stable Release Series* continue to receive bugfixes until they reach **End Of Life**.
+*Stable Release Series* continue to receive bug fixes until they reach **End Of Life**.

-Only the following release series are currently supported and receive bugfixes:
+Only the following release series are currently supported and receive bug fixes:

-The `0.37.x` release series will continue receiving bugfixes until the Cosmos Hub migrates to a newer release of the Cosmos-SDK.
+The `0.37.x` release series will continue receiving bug fixes until the Cosmos Hub migrates to a newer release of the Cosmos-SDK.

-* **0.37** will continue receiving bugfixes until the Cosmos Hub migrates to a newer release series of the Cosmos-SDK.
+* **0.37** will continue receiving bug fixes until the Cosmos Hub migrates to a newer release series of the Cosmos-SDK.
 * **0.39 «Launchpad»** will be supported until 6 months after **0.40.0** is published.
 A fairly strict **bugfix-only** rule applies to pull requests that are requested to be included into a stable point-release.

 The **0.39 «Launchpad»** release series is maintained in compliance with the **Stable Release Policy** as described in this document.